Group-6-Food-delivery-System/Food-Delivery-System/README.md

 # Food-Delivery-System

-The SQL files will have to be imported in in SQL Workbench or similar environment to be able to view the tables and data
+The SQL files / DumpFiles will have to be imported in SQL Workbench or similar environment to be able to view the tables and data